Zero of a Function

 The core method is straightforward: set \( f(x) = 0 \) and solve for \( x \).
 What changes from problem to problem is the technique you use to solve that equation.

 For a linear function like \( f(x) = 3x – 9 \), you simply isolate \( x \) to get \( x = 3 \).
+This is the same process you’d use when solving linear equations.
 For more involved expressions, you might need factoring, the quadratic formula, synthetic division, or numerical methods.
 The difficulty scales with the complexity of the function, but the starting point is always the same: make the function equal zero and work from there.

 Zeroes of a quadratic function